ermogenes/tv-shows-search/README.md

 # tv-shows-search
-A app to teach Fetch API using TV Maze API.
+An app to teach Fetch API using TV Maze API.